PX4/PX4-user_guide/en/middleware/mavlink.md

 ## PX4 and MAVLink

-PX4 uses _standard_ MAVLink definitions by default for the greatest compatibility with MAVLink ground stations, libraries, and external components such as MAVLink cameras.
+PX4 releases build `common.xml` MAVLink definitions by default, for the greatest compatibility with MAVLink ground stations, libraries, and external components such as MAVLink cameras.
-In the `main` branch these are included from `development.xml` on SITL, and `common.xml` for other boards, by default.
+In the `main` branch, these are included from `development.xml` on SITL, and `common.xml` for other boards.

 :::note
-Not all common and development messages, commands and microservices are _implemented_.
+To be part of a PX4 release, any MAVLink definitions that you use must be in `common.xml` (or included files such as `standard.xml` and `minimal.xml`).
+During development you can use definitions in `development.xml`.
+You will need to work with the [MAVLink team](https://mavlink.io/en/contributing/contributing.html) to define and contribute these definitions.
 :::

-PX4 includes the [mavlink/mavlink](https://github.com/mavlink/mavlink) repo as a submodule under [/src/modules/mavlink](https://github.com/PX4/PX4-Autopilot/tree/main/src/modules/mavlink), and generates the MAVLink 2 C header files at build time.
+PX4 includes the [mavlink/mavlink](https://github.com/mavlink/mavlink) repo as a submodule under [/src/modules/mavlink](https://github.com/PX4/PX4-Autopilot/tree/main/src/modules/mavlink).

-There are are number of XML dialect files in [/mavlink/messages/1.0/](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/).
+This contains XML definition files in [/mavlink/messages/1.0/](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/).

+The build toolchain generates the MAVLink 2 C header files at build time.
+The XML file for which headers files are generated may be defined in the [PX4 kconfig board configuration](../hardware/porting_guide_config.md#px4-board-configuration-kconfig) on a per-board basis, using the variable `CONFIG_MAVLINK_DIALECT`:

-- For SITL the dialect that is built is defined in the variable `CONFIG_MAVLINK_DIALECT`, which is set in [boards/px4/sitl/default.px4board](https://github.com/PX4/PX4-Autopilot/blob/main/boards/px4/sitl/default.px4board#L36) to [development.xml](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/development.xml) (this file includes [common.xml](https://mavlink.io/en/messages/common.html) and hence [minimal.xml](https://mavlink.io/en/messages/minimal.html)).
+- For SITL `CONFIG_MAVLINK_DIALECT` is set to `development` in [boards/px4/sitl/default.px4board](https://github.com/PX4/PX4-Autopilot/blob/main/boards/px4/sitl/default.px4board#L36).
-  The `CONFIG_MAVLINK_DIALECT` is used in [/src/modules/mavlink/CMakeLists.txt](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/mavlink/CMakeLists.txt).
+  You can change this to any other definition file, but the file must include `common.xml`.
-- For other boards the default dialect is set to [common.xml](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/common.xml) in [src/modules/mavlink/Kconfig](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/mavlink/Kconfig#L10) (search for `menuconfig MAVLINK_DIALECT`).
+- For other boards `CONFIG_MAVLINK_DIALECT` is not set by default, and PX4 builds the definitions in `common.xml` (these are build into the [mavlink module](../modules/modules_communication.md#mavlink) by default — search for `menuconfig MAVLINK_DIALECT` in [src/modules/mavlink/Kconfig](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/mavlink/Kconfig#L10)).

 The files are generated into the build directory: `/build/<build target>/mavlink/`.